 Another easy test is simply time!
 1 week for leaves, flowers and green stems.
 2 weeks for twigs, roots, and barks.

 Once this drying process is complete you should distill them immediately.

-Distilling Your Plants To Produce Aromatherapy Essential Oils.
+Distillation Of Plant Products To Produce Essential Oils.